 This case of Zaffino v Zaffino was later considered by the Supreme Court (formerly the House of Lords) in Re M (Abduction: Child’s Objections) to FLR 72.
 In that instant case, the child’s age and maturity was such that she clearly voiced objections to a return; and the mother’s appeal was successful.
 Baroness Hale on behalf of the full Supreme Court, considered how discretion should be exercised in all cases of child abduction.
 She reviewed the existing case law and disagreed with the approach in the case of Zaffino.
 Baroness Hale concluded that an additional test of “exceptionality” had made its way into the exercise of the Court’s discretion.
 She affirmed that it was wrong to import any test of exceptionality into the exercise of discretion under the Hague Convention.

-James Maguire & Co is a specialist firm of Family Law solicitors based in Wilmslow, Cheshire.
+Maguire Family Law is a specialist firm of Family Law solicitors based in Wilmslow & Knutsford, Cheshire.
 We offer legal advice to parties going through a divorce including the financial issues which flow from this and children matters including child maintenance.
 We can also advise on Schedule 1 Children Act 1989 applications.